Help!! I’m struggling with any-asana

 If all else fails, engage the core or look to core strengthening exercises.
 Pilates is great for this, as it focusses on developing a strong core through very subtle but effective movements.
 Learn more about uddiyana bandha, one of the energy locks in the body.
 By using this ‘upward flying’ energy lock, you can bring lightness and a sense of ease and control to your yoga practice.
 You may even find that it is core strength and engagement of the bandhas where you need to focus your efforts.

-Also take a look at your foundations, this is the part of your body connected to the floor.
+Also look at your foundations, this is the part of your body connected to the floor.
 Depending on the posture you’re working on this could be your hands, feet, head, shoulders or any combination.
 In arm balances you need to focus on gripping the mat with the pads of your fingers and grounding the underside of your knuckles downwards.
 At the same time, draw the palm of your hand upwards.
 Standing postures can present numerous challenges as they are influenced not only by the feet, but knees, hips and the whole body above.
 If you have an imbalance or tightness in the hips, this will affect how well you can work with a standing posture.
-Generally speaking, you are aiming to root down through the toes, heel and ball of the foot, while drawing up on the arches.
+You are aiming to root down through the toes, heel and ball of the foot, while drawing up on the arches.

 What to do next?